Finding the Woman Within: Just Say No to Fat Shaming

 Not the most inspiring name ever.

 We can't go to "regular" stores and buy clothes.
-We must find the "Woman's" stores.
-Woman being a euphemism for fat.
+We must find the "women's" stores.
+"Women" being a euphemism for fat.

 While sports stores may gladly carry larger sizes in men's workout gear, the women's stops at a size 10.
 Stubbornly, Defiantly.
 The message is clear: If you're over a size 10, don't even bother.